 Sebastian Manz, international soloist, chamber musician and solo clarinetist with the SWR Symphony Orchestra, had his big breakthrough with his sensational success at the ARD International Music Competition in Munich in September 2008.
 He wins not only first prize in the Clarinet category, which had not been awarded for forty years, but also the coveted Audience Prize and other special prizes.
 With his partner Martin Klett at the piano, he had also won the German Music Competition just a few months before.
 Since then, he was awarded thrice with the ECHO Classic Award for his outstanding album releases.
-For his recording A Bernstein Story from 2019 he will receive the OPUS Classic Award in October.
+For his recording A Bernstein Story from 2019 he received the OPUS Classic Award in October 2020.

 In season 2020/2021 Sebastian Manz performs as a soloist with the Göttingen Symphony Orchestra, the Bochum Symphony Orchestra, the Hessian State Orchestra Wiesbaden and the Nuremberg Symphony Orchestra.
 He is also invited to Japan by the Yomiuri Nippon Symphony Orchestra as well as by the Chamber Music Society of Lincoln Center in New York, USA.
 As part of a new recording of Copland’s clarinet concerto (Berlin Classics), he will be touring with the Württemberg Chamber Orchestra Heilbronn and chief conductor Case Scaglione.